JulianBernal13/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

 This project is a simulation of the renown game called "Tic-Tac-Toe."
-All of this code is written using the programming language JAVA (ECLIPSE).
+All of this code is written using the programming language JAVA.

 Description: